keystone-enclave/keystone-demo/README.md

 ./quick-start.sh will clone/build all necessary components for the demo to run in qemu if you have already built keystone and it's sdk tests successfully.

+The demo will generally work on the master branch of Keystone, but will ALWAYS work on the dev branch.
+We suggest building the dev branch of Keystone if you have any issues with the demo on master.